EduMGTK2020/nodejs2023Q2-service/README.md

 - The application container runs in hot-reload mode - you can change the source code in the local ./src folder and the application in the container will restart automatically.
 - All migrations are done locally
-- If you want to change application or database port settings first stop and remove containers - **nmp run docker:down**, make changes in **.env** file and then start again **nmp run docker:up**
+- If you want to change application or database port settings first stop and remove containers - **npm run docker:down**, make changes in **.env** file and then start again **npm run docker:up**
 - You can see the result (running containers and their output) in Docker Desktop.
-If you want to see the application running in a local terminal, use **nmp run docker:up:local**, but then you will need a second terminal window to run the tests
+If you want to see the application running in a local terminal, use **npm run docker:uplocal**, but then you will need a second terminal window to run the tests.
+And you will need to perform manual migrations (**npm run migration:run**) before launching them.

 - If during startup or testing you see error messages such as
 ```